 (d) Information regarding whether the proposed event will be all professional, all amateur, or combined professional and amateur, the form of fighting for each bout, the number of rounds for each scheduled bout, and the proposed number of professional bouts and amateur bouts.
-Any amateur bouts for a form of fighting shall begin before any professional bouts for that form of fighting.
 Except where the commissioner or department representative grants a waiver, a minimum of 24 rounds shall be scheduled for an unarmed combat sports event.